alex-sherman/unsync/README.md

 ## Continuations
 Using Unfuture.then chains asynchronous calls and returns an Unfuture that wraps both the source, and continuation.
 The continuation is invoked with the source Unfuture as the first argument.
+Continuations can be regular functions (which will execute synchronously), or `@unsync` functions.
 ```python
 @unsync
 async def initiate(request):